fumlizd/frozen-lake-qlearning/README.md

 ### What is Reinforcement Learning?

-Reinforcement Learning (RL) is a branch of machine learning in which an **agent** learns to make decisions by interacting with an **environment**.
-The agent observes the current **state**, selects an **action**, receives a **reward** signal, and transitions to a new state.
-Over time, through trial and error, the agent learns a **policy** — a mapping from states to actions — that maximises cumulative reward.
+According to the Reinforcement Learning (RL) paradigm, an autonomous agent learns how to make decisions by interacting with its surroundings.
+The agent receives a reward signal together with a transition to a new state at each discrete time step after observing the current state and choosing an action based on its policy.
+Finding a policy that maximizes the anticipated total of discounted future rewards is the goal.

-Unlike supervised learning, RL requires no labelled dataset; the feedback is sparse and delayed.
-The agent must balance **exploration** (trying new actions to discover their rewards) and **exploitation** (choosing actions already known to yield high reward).

 ### What is Frozen Lake?

-Frozen Lake is a classical grid-world problem used extensively in RL research and education.
-An agent must navigate an 8×8 grid of ice, starting from the top-left corner and reaching the goal at the bottom-right corner while avoiding holes in the ice.
+Frozen Lake is a benchmark Reinforcement Learning environment in which an agent learns to navigate a slippery frozen surface from a starting position to a goal while avoiding holes.
+It is widely used to illustrate how algorithms such as Q-Learning learn optimal decision-making through trial and error, making it an excellent educational tool for understanding the fundamentals of Reinforcement Learning.
 The map used in this assignment is:

 ```
 S F F F F F F F